ivan-hc/ArchImage/README.md

 leave blank if no dependency is needed.
 In our example, I add `python`, also if it is not necessary anymore.
 You can add many more packages, according to your needs.

 ### 3,5.
 AUR, want to use ChaoticAUR instead?
 The hidden question
-Between question 3 (include all dependencies) and 4 (enable multilib) exists another hidden question
+Between question 3 (add dependencies) and 4 (enable multilib) exists another hidden question

 <img width="709" height="74" alt="402320114-ab650430-a2da-4663-ae9d-c4d97d3f4103" src="https://github.com/user-attachments/assets/408134a1-bef6-468c-9798-006b2f6b0ec5" />